vmware-archive/Workshop/Lab11/README.md

 ### Step 02 - Add Management Endpoints to Fortune Service

-Make changes to `Startup.cs` to add the Cloud Foundry management endpoints to the service container.
+Make changes to `Startup.cs` to add all of the management endpoints to the service container.

 ### Step 03 - Use Management Endpoints in Fortune Service